 “And in Maine, (Gov.) Paul LePage has been an ongoing factor.
 He’s been a motivator on both sides.
 He’s very polarizing.
 His attack on and prevention of Medicaid expansion in Maine and his divisiveness have caused Maine people to stand up.
 And that’s great that they are, but we still have a lot of work to do.

 “For me, it’s personal because I know women have so much to offer.
 I know the difference women can make.
 With more women, we will have better policies, better perspectives, better leaders.”

-Writer Meg Robbins conducted the data research and contributed to this story.
+Meg Robbins conducted data research for this story and contributed its reporting.